Children looking out the car window

 Mediation

 It is possible to resolve a relocation dispute outside of court when both parents agree to mediation.
-Our attorneys can help with these negotiations and propose potential terms that are agreeable for both parties.
+Our attorneys can help with these negotiations and propose potential terms that are agreeable to both parties.
 For example, an increase in visitation may be acceptable in exchange for permission to move.

 Court Hearing